 Aborigines and Heroes

-These are eight Australian and Tasmanian Aboriginals that have made a lasting impression on me with their determination to pursue reconciliation of Aborigines and whites through government, first contact interactions, sports, music, fine arts, writing, and acting.
+These are eight Australian and Tasmanian Aboriginals that have made a lasting impression on me with their determination to pursue reconciliation of Aborigines and Whites through government, first contact interactions, educational institutions, sports, music, fine arts, writing, and acting.

 b.
 1910 - d.
 1996